fiso64/slsk-batchdl/README.md

-  --pref-max-samplerate <rate>   Preferred maximum sample rate (default: 96000) --pref-min-bitdepth <depth>    Preferred minimum bit depth --pref-max-bitdepth <depth>    Preferred maximum bit depth --pref-strict-artist           Prefer download if filepath contains track artist --pref-banned-users <list>     Comma-separated list of users to deprioritize
+  --pref-max-samplerate <rate>   Preferred maximum sample rate (default: 96000) --pref-min-bitdepth <depth>    Preferred minimum bit depth --pref-max-bitdepth <depth>    Preferred maximum bit depth --pref-banned-users <list>     Comma-separated list of users to deprioritize

-  --strict                       Skip files with missing properties instead of accepting by
+  --strict-conditions            Skip files with missing properties instead of accepting by
                                  default; if --min-bitrate is set, ignores any files with unknown bitrate.

+  -a --album                     Album download mode -t --interactive               When downloading albums: Allows to select the wanted album --album-track-count <num>      Specify the exact number of tracks in the album.
+Folders
+                                 with a different number of tracks will be ignored.
+Append a '+' or '-' after the number for the inequalities >= and <= --album-ignore-fails           When downloading an album and one of the files fails, do not skip to the next source and do not delete all successfully downloaded files --album-art <option>           Retrieve additional images after downloading the album:
+                                 'largest': Download from the folder with the largest image 'most': Download from the folder containing the most images --album-art-only               Only download album art for the provided album

-  -a --aggregate                 Instead of downloading a single track matching the input,
+  -g --aggregate                 Instead of downloading a single track matching the input,
                                  find and download all distinct songs associated with the provided artist, album, or track title.
   --min-users-aggregate <num>    Minimum number of users sharing a track before it is
                                  downloaded in aggregate mode.
-Setting it to higher values will significantly reduce false positives, but may introduce false negatives.
-Default: 2 --relax                        Slightly relax file filtering in aggregate mode to include more results
+Setting it to higher values will significantly reduce false positives, but also cause it to ignore rarer songs.
+Default: 2 --relax-filtering              Slightly relax file filtering in aggregate mode to include more results

-  --interactive                  When downloading albums: Allows to select the wanted album --album-track-count <num>      Specify the exact number of tracks in the album.
-Folders
-                                 with a different number of tracks will be ignored.
-Append a '+' or '-' after the number for the inequalities >= and <= --album-ignore-fails           When downloading an album and one of the files fails, do not skip to the next source and do not delete all successfully downloaded files --album-art <option>           When downloading albums, optionally retrieve album images from another location:
-                                 'default': Download from the same folder as the music 'largest': Download from the folder with the largest image 'most': Download from the folder containing the most images --album-art-only                Only download album art for the provided album

   -s --skip-existing             Skip if a track matching file conditions is found in the
                                  output folder or your music library (if provided)